nautes-labs/website/src/en/guide/user-guide/environment.md

 }
 ```

-> If your account is a member of the GitLab group and has write permission to the `main` branch of the `default.project` repository, you can list environments.
+> If your account is a member of the GitLab group and has read permission to the `main` branch of the `default.project` repository, you can list environments.

 ## View Environment Details (API)